lukasschwab/ditto/README.md

 + Add chat

 + Solve loop
-    + Is it caused by the server emitting the event to the same client that triggered it?
+    + Server should not emit event to the socket that triggered it.
     + Is it caused by two clients in different states, oscillating?

++ Buy `ditto.movie` for $28

 I think it's that when the player begins to play because it receives an event from the server, it triggers onplay, sending another play event to the server.